5 Ways to Measure, Analyze and Improve B2B Marketing ROI

 - The varying traceability of sources

 It’s safe to say that marketers today are under the microscope like never before.
-And the pressure to prove their worth by showing a tangible ROI is more real than ever.
+The pressure to prove their worth by showing a tangible ROI is more real than ever.
 So, how does a marketer faced with so many challenges, find ways to assess the value and impact their programs have on the business?

 There are many ways to measure B2B marketing ROI.
 It’s not one-size-fits-all and not every effort will translate appropriately for your company.